What is Headcheese Made Of? 8 Common Ingredients

 The 8 Basic Headcheese Ingredients

-- Onions: Chopped onions can be used to add flavor and depth to the headcheese.
+5. Onions: Chopped onions contribute mild sweetness and depth to the stock.

 Is Headcheese Made From Brains?